MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - For hybrid application scenarios, access Azure PaaS services from on-premises via ExpressRoute with private peering.

+> [!CAUTION]
-> In an Enterprise-Scale context, the foundational platform will provide network connectivity to on-premises data centers using Express Route configured with private peering.
+> When deploying within an Azure Landing Zone, be aware that the foundational platform will provide network connectivity to on-premises data centers using ExpressRoute configured with private peering.

 ## Data integrity protection